Dilepton production from moaton quasiparticles

+{\bf Moat regimes at $\mu \neq 0$.} A moat regime is characterized by a dispersion relation exhibiting a local minimum at nonzero momentum, which can induce exotic phase behaviors.
+Often, moat regimes onset when the wave function renormalization constant $Z$ for the quadratic spatial momentum term becomes negative.
+This typically gives rise to a ``disorder line" in the phase diagram \cite{stephenson_ising_1970,Schindler:2019ugo,Schindler:2021otf}, separating a region in which the two-point correlation function has exponential falloff at large distances, from a region in which it behaves as an exponential times an oscillatory function; this ``oscillatory regime'' is similar to Friedel oscillations, which are screened at non-zero temperature \cite{fetter2012quantum}.
+If the dip in the moat dispersion relation becomes sufficiently deep, then the moat regime may additionally develop a finite-momentum (i.e., spatially-nonuniform) condensate, such as, e.g., pion, kaon, or superconducting condensates \cite{Overhauser:1960,Migdal:1971,Sawyer:1972cq,Migdal:1973zm,Kaplan:1986yq, Kryjevski:2005qq, Schaefer:2006ds}.
+Direct transitions from a spatially homogeneous broken symmetry phase to an inhomogeneous phase may also arise (see Fig.\ \ref{fig:sketch}).

-{\bf Moat regimes at $\mu \neq 0$.} A natural question is whether a moat regime is an artifact of a given approximation method.
-Moat regimes are {\it ubiquitous} in condensed matter; see Refs.~\cite{Yoshimori,Hornnerich,Seul,modulation1,modulation2} and footnote \footnote{This also includes models of magnetic materials \cite{Seul,Yoshimori,Hornnerich,Selke}, elastic stressed systems \cite{Amnon}, liquid crystals \cite{Elihu,LC2}, chemical mixtures and membranes \cite{Seul}, and general Ginzburg-Landau theories describing competing orders \cite{compete_GL}.
+A natural question is whether a moat regime exists in QCD-like theories or is an artifact of a given approximation method.
+Moat regimes are {\it ubiquitous} in condensed matter, which like finite-density QCD breaks Lorentz invariance; see Refs.~\cite{Yoshimori,Hornnerich,Seul,modulation1,modulation2} and \footnote{This also includes models of magnetic materials \cite{Seul,Yoshimori,Hornnerich,Selke}, elastic stressed systems \cite{Amnon}, liquid crystals \cite{Elihu,LC2}, chemical mixtures and membranes \cite{Seul}, and general Ginzburg-Landau theories describing competing orders \cite{compete_GL}.
 In these and numerous other arenas, the interplay between the varying order gradient terms leads to low energy states which may obtain their minima at finite wave-vectors.
 The resulting moat-type structures underlie basic aspects of crystallization \cite{Braz,Braz2}, superconductors in external magnetic fields \cite{FFLO1,FFLO2,FFLO3}, quantum Hall systems \cite{qhstr2,QHE,fogler1,chalker,qhstr1, qhstr3,Pu2024}, and countless others.}.
 Indeed, the term ``moat'' hails from condensed matter \cite{Pu2024,Sedrakyan14}.
 Furthermore, moat regimes naturally arise in theories with combined charge and complex conjugation ($\mathcal{CK}$) symmetry \cite{Schindler:2019ugo}.
-Because the Dirac operator is non-Hermitian at $\mu \neq 0$, this includes QCD \cite{Meisinger:2012va, Schindler:2021otf}.
+Because the Dirac operator is non-Hermitian at $\mu \neq 0$, QCD has $\mathcal{CK}$ symmetry \cite{Meisinger:2012va, Schindler:2021otf}.
 This is a particular case of broad non-Hermitian theories with generalized $\mathcal{PT}$ symmetries~\cite{Bender:1998ke,Bender:2019cwm, Bender:2023cem}.